2000–01 Chicago Blackhawks season

 The 2000–01 Chicago Blackhawks season was the team's 75th season of operation.
 Finishing 12th in the Western Conference, they did not qualify for the 2001 Stanley Cup playoffs.

 Off-season

-Forward Tony Amonte was named captain.
+Alpo Suhonen was hired as the Blackhawks new head coach on May 22.
+Mike Smith was named general manager on September 22.
+Forward Tony Amonte was named captain on September 30.